pitchmuc/adobe-analytics-api-2.0/docs/main.md

   * limit : number of segments retrieved by request. default 500: Limited to 1000 by the Analytics API.
   * full : Boolean : Doesn't shrink the number of columns if set to true

+* getCalculatedMetrics : Return the calculated metrics of your login company (dataframe by default).
+  Arguments:
+  * name : OPTIONAL : Filter to only include calculated metrics that contains the name (str)
+  * tagNames : OPTIONAL : Filter list to only include calculated metrics that contains one of the tags (string delimited with comma, can be list as well)
+  * inclType : OPTIONAL : type of calculated Metrics to be retrieved. (str) Possible values:
+      - all : Default value (all calculated metrics possibles)
+      - shared : shared calculated metrics
+      - template : template calculated metrics
+  * rsid_list : OPTIONAL : Filter list to only include segments tied to specified RSID list (list)
+  * extended_info : OPTIONAL : additional segment metadata fields to include on response (list) additional infos: reportSuiteName,definition, ownerFullName, modified, tags, compatibility
+  * save : OPTIONAL : If set to True, it will save the info in a csv file (Default False)
+  * format : OPTIONAL : format of the output.
+2 values "df" for dataframe and "raw" for raw json.
+Possible kwargs:
+  limit : number of segments retrieved by request. default 500: Limited to 1000 by the AnalyticsAPI.(int)

+* getSegment : retrieve a specific segment by its ID.
+  Arguments:
+  * segment_id : REQUIRED : the segment id to retrieve.
+  * full : OPTIONAL : Add all possible information. bool, default False

+getCalculatedMetric : Return a dictionary on the calculated metrics requested.
+  Arguments:
+  * calculatedMetricId : REQUIRED : The calculated metric ID to be retrieved.
+  * full : OPTIONAL : additional segment metadata fields to include on response (list) additional infos: reportSuiteName,definition, ownerFullName, modified, tags, compatibility

 * getTags : Retrieve the list of Tags used on the company Login.
   Arguments:
   * limit : OPTIONAL : Amount of tag to be returned by request.
 Default 100